nikitavoloboev/data/sharing/my-workflow.md

 - [Day One](../macOS/apps/day-one.md) - All my private memories lie there.
 It also gets information from my Instagram/Twitter pages so I have nearly everything stored in one place which makes `On This Day` feature awesome.
 - [Looking back](../looking-back/looking-back.md) - My public log of things I've done and worked on throughout the months with highlights from each month/year.

-## Writing

-- [Ulysses](../macOS/apps/ulysses.md) - Write my Medium articles and edit my wiki from the phone there.

 ## Devices

 - Macbook - Everything productive.
 Code, learn, create.